How to Start Seeds Indoors Part 4: When to Plant Seeds Inside

 Here are some basic guidelines for when specific varieties should be planted:

-- 6 weeks before last frost: Herbs
+- 6 weeks before the last frost: Herbs

 Tips for Creating a Seed Starting Schedule